11 Proven Benefits and Uses of Coconut Oil

 5. The MCTs in Coconut Oil Reduce Epileptic Seizures

 One of the powerful benefits of coconut oil is its possible function to aid the treatment of epileptic seizures.

-By limiting carb intake and increasing fats by a large margin, this diet produces the body the ketones from fat.
+By limiting carb intake and increasing fats by a large margin, this diet produces the body ketones from fat.

-These ketones are what serves as the brain’s main energy source in times of need.
+These ketones are what serve as the brain’s main energy source in times of need.
 In fact, when blood sugar runs low, the body ups the production of ketones to secure the brain sufficient fuel.

 Coconut oil can help with the availability of ketones thanks to its medium-chain triglycerides feature (9).

 The MCTs allow the liver to process the oil directly into the ketone body, which results in inducing ketosis.

 This allows a bit more room for carbs in the ketone diet – a much-appreciated change.